xNok/The-math-behind-kubernetes/articles/1_Introduction.md

-# The Math behind Kubernetes - Introduction
+# The Math behind Kubernetes - Part 1 - Introduction

 In less than a decade, Kubernetes has become the most popular platform for managing containerized workloads.
 Thanks to its distinctive configuration syntax and the numerous tools created by the community, Kubernetes is very approachable to both developers and system administrators.